tgen/vcfMerger2/README.md

 `prep_vcf.sh --toolname lancet --normal-sname NORMAL --tumor-sname TUMOR --vcf raw_tool_vcfs/lancet.raw.vcf -g ref_genome/grch37.22.fa -o lancet.prepped.vcf --contigs-file ./contigs/contigs/txt`

-_**HINT**_: if you already have the command line from `all-in-one` way style, you can just add the option `--skip-merge` to that command and only the `prep` step will be performed for all the given vcfs instead of running one by one the `prep_vcf.sh` script
+_**HINT**_: if you already have the command line from `all-in-one` way style, you just add the option `--skip-merge` to that command and only the `prep` step will be performed for all the given vcfs instead of running one by one the `prep_vcf.sh` script

-#### How to manually **_filtering_** vcfs
-A script is provided to manually filter the vcf before or after having prepared the vcfs for merging.
-You only have to provide

 #### How to **_only_** merge vcfs?